smzimelaJHB/NewsApp/README.md

    ```

 ## Running Locally
-1. Start the PostgreSQL server.
-2. Run the following command:
+1. Run the following command:
    ```bash
    npm run dev
    ```
-3. Access the app in your browser at `http://localhost:3000`.
+2. Access the app in your browser at `http://localhost:3000`.

 ## Key Scripts
 - `npm run dev`: Start the app in development mode.